thirdtruck/chillscript/README.md

 ## It's all cool, (dudette|dude)

-A toy language that doesn't ask you to control anything, but just enjoy the patterns.
+A toy language that doesn't ask you to control anything, but to just enjoy the patterns.

 ## Examples